kvs/rubies-fish/README.md

 to go back to the global Ruby version.
 The same effect can be achieved by setting the environment variable `RUBY_VERSION`.

-Run `rubies-rehash` after installing new Rubies (or relaunch your shell)

 ## Installing Rubies